gus/gusgus/code/ruby/_posts/2009-11-23-changes-in-riot-0-10-0.markdown

 #### Assertion macros

 The biggest observable change by far is in the way you write assertion macros, such as: `equals`, `raises`, `kind_of`, etc. You won't need to do this very often, but when you do you won't be defining a new method that can be included into `Riot::Assertion`.
 Now, you will be writing an assertion macro block.
 But, examples are the best way to show this.
-So, instead of writing the `exists` macros like this:
+So, instead of writing the `kind_of` macros like this:

 {% highlight ruby %}
 module My